At a Glance

 - Paste the link into a text editor, such as Notepad on Windows, or TextEdit on macOS.
 Invitation links always end with

 ?RID=at the end of the link, followed by a referral code:

 - Email the invitation link with the referral code to anyone you want to join.

 When you’re ready to launch a test, select Referral Code from the list of filters in the sidebar, then select a referral code to include the people who signed up with that referral code.

-Once some people complete their profiles, you’re ready to launch tests to your new panel.
+Once some people complete their profiles, you’re ready to launch tests to your new network.

 For Contributor Support, visit the Custom Network Support center.

 Want to learn more about this topic?
 Check out our University course.